Cleaning & Organizing

 Old photographs and film strips

 Nowadays, we’re more likely to store our pictures in the Cloud rather than photo albums, but if you have old black- and- white photos or negatives and want cherish them for days to come, don’t store thme in the typical places like your attic or basement.
 If you want to show your kids how high your hair was in the 80s, The Library of Congress recommends a cool place, avoiding areas with varying temperatures like radiators and vents or places with higher risk of leaks.
-Here are more tips for preserving old photos.
+Next, check out these storage hacks that will banish clutter.